 Chris said he didn’t know if anyone was ever near “hero” status for him, though if so, it was probably some of the 1970s and early 1980s Phillies, like Mike Schmidt, Pete Rose, Steve Carlton and Tug McGraw.

-Before Sarah met him, Norman Reedus was just a shaggy-haired dude with a motorcycle and a crossbow to me.
+Before Ashar met him, Norman Reedus was just a shaggy-haired dude with a motorcycle and a crossbow to me.
 But their meeting was a truly great experience.
 It didn’t seem rushed or fake or commercialized – it was perfect.

 So, as I said when I posted about her visit on Facebook:

-Norman, thank you for making a few seconds seem like something special to my daughter Sarah, the most special person in my world.
+Norman, thank you for making a few seconds seem like something special to my daughter Ashar, the most special person in my world.
 You’re her hero, and living up to that in your meeting with her made you mine as well.